 Video: ICE Shoots And Kills US Citizen In Minneapolis.
 Again

+ICE Shoots And Kills US Citizen, Alex Pretti, In Minneapolis, Officials Claim He Wanted To ‘Massacre’ Law Enforcement

-ICE shot and killed another person on the street in Minneapolis on Saturday morning.
+ICE shot and killed another person on the street in Minneapolis on Saturday.

 The New York Times reports the shooting happened near West 26th Street and Nicollet Avenue, near a Glam Doll Donuts location.
 Video posted to Facebook shows the shooting from a close distance.